 A patent is an intellectual property right granted by the Government of the United States of America to an inventor â€œto exclude others from making, using, offering for sale, or selling the invention throughout the United States or importing the invention into the United Statesâ€ for a limited time in exchange for public disclosure of the invention* when the patent is granted.

 A presentation from the World Intellectual Property Organization, Using patent information for policy and business analysis (pdf), is even more clear on the topic:

 Patents give the owners a right to prevent others from carrying out the invention (manufacturing or marketing) but not from learning from the invention.

-The granting of a patent to Google can give the company the power to exclude others from following processes described in a patent, but one of the tradeoffs of that protection is that the patents must be published for the world to see, and learn from.
+The granting of a patent to Google can allow the company to exclude others from following processes described in a patent, but one of the tradeoffs of that protection is that the patents must be published for the world to see and learn from.

-One of the first steps that I often take when learning about an acquisition made by Google or Microsoft or Yahoo or even Facebook or Twitter is to look at the USPTO assignment database, and see what patent filings might have been help by the company being acquired.
+One of the first steps that I often take when learning about an acquisition made by Google or Microsoft or Yahoo or even Facebook or Twitter is to look at the USPTO assignment database and see what patent filings might have been held by the company acquired.
 Those assignments might not tell the whole story behind an acquisition, but there are often hints there.
 For example, see my recent post, With Wavii, Did Google Acquire the Future of Web Search?

 Does Google Ever Implement Things Described in Patent Filings?

 The short answer is yes, but it’s more complicated than that.

 When Google first started showing Instant Results, I wrote the following in a post from 2005 titled, Can Google Read Your Mind?
 Processing Predictive Queries:

 Predicted results may even be presented before a searcher finishes typing and before they possibly select one of the predicted queries.
 As the patent application notes, that would make the search engine seem very responsive.